aythels/Babylon-js-game/README.md

 # Babylon.js Game

-An experiment in creating a 3D first-person server-client based browser game using Babylon.js and web sockets.
+An experiment in creating a browser-based real-time 3D FPS multiplayer game using a Deterministic Lockstep system with node.js and WebSockets.

+The frontend is built using the Babylon.js rendering engine and Oimo.js collision engine.

 ## Getting Started